Andres2704/rocketthermalanalysis/README.md

 All of three analysis can be exported as output txt file which you can easily import to excel or other sheet editor and also you can generate plots of the results.

 All the mathematical model and validation of the software you can find here

+### Source:

+The main UI was developed with PyQt5 library and the following libraries was also used:
+* Numpy
+* Matplotlib
+* Pandas